The Man Who Fell from the Sky

 The Man Who Fell From The Sky addresses the root of my uncle’s racism.
 Though my father and he were born and reared in the same Brooklyn, working-class household, their values and views were world’s apart.
 Several decades of my life had to pass before I came to understand why they were so different.

-Be Forewarned: the N-word is used in “The Man Who Fell From The Sky” published by PROLE POETRY AND PROSE literary magazine.
+Be Forewarned: the N-word is used in “The Man Who Fell From The Sky” published by PROLE POETRY AND PROSE, an English literary magazine.

 The portrait of the World War II vet, my father’s brother, rested on a walnut casket, the picture frame straddling the shallow arch of the closed lid.
 I knelt on a pew alongside the casket to murmur a prayer, the token gesture of a dutiful son hoping to ease his father’s grief.

 Dad had placed Tommy’s photograph on the casket.
 He brought the picture with us on our earlier drive from Queens to the funeral home in Flatbush, Brooklyn, during the early Sixties, still mostly a mix of working class whites.
-Neither of us spoke about my uncle along the way–not much to say.
+Neither of us spoke about my uncle along the way.
+Not much to say.
 Thomas James Keenan had scrapped and stumbled through forty-years of life, most of the last half not exactly his best.

-A much younger version of Uncle Tommy glared from the picture, taken soon after his return from Europe at the end of the war defining my father’s generation, dividing their so-called Greatest from my Boomer generation.
+A much younger version of Uncle Tommy glared from the picture.
+It was taken soon after his return from Europe at the end of the war, defining my father’s generation, dividing their so-called Greatest from my Boomer.
 The chasm between them proved just about unbridgeable between my Uncle and the sixteen-year old version of me.

 The sepia-toned portrait captured the 1940s’ ideal of a warrior returned from battle; Tommy’s gaze simmered with challenge, the collar of his flight jacket turned-up Marlon Brando style in “The Wild One.”
 The flame of a match, poised in mid-air, cast light and shadow across his face, scowling from under a cocked garrison cap, the emblem of a parachute stitched to the material.
-The insignia on the flight jacket captured my curiosity the most‑-a bat winged Death’s Head suspended beneath a parachute.
+The insignia on the flight jacket captured my curiosity the most‑-a bat winged Death’s Head suspended beneath a parachute, the logo of the 82nd Airborne.